OpenSTL/StrategicPlan2015/README.md

 StrategicPlan2015
 =================

 Ideas for OpenDataSTL in 2015!

-Goals, outcomes, etc.
+Please comment in Goals & Strategies, Outcomes, or Budget files.